Ma-Ko-dev/MaCron/README.md

 # MaCron
 This tool lets you run and Schedule your Python Scripts right from your PC.
 <br>
 Check out the Flowchart folder for some more or less useful Flowcharts.
+They are from the very beginning and helped me visualize my ideas and the workflow.
 <br>
 <br>
 __This is a Work in Progress.__